Accessibility

 You are able to choose one free companion ticket, when you purchase a paid adult or child ticket for the disabled person.
 If you require more than one carer ticket – please contact hello@christmasatbutepark.com for further information.

-Fast Track Access: fast-track wristbands are available to people with additional needs, and their personal assistants.
+Fast Track Access: fast-track wristbands are available to people with additional needs, and their personal assistants (on a case-by-case basis).
 This will allow access to the event and to purchasing food and drink without queuing.
 Wristbands can be collected on arrival at our info point, located at the start of the trail.
 Please either show a valid ticket or let staff know why you need the queue jump.

 To help us ensure that these tickets are made available to those with genuine needs, when purchasing tickets, please upload a photo of your ID of ONE of the following forms of documentation to validate the free carer pass, or alternatively bring your ID with you the light trail.